ARasheed14/usaacodingchallenge/README.md

 ## LocalStorage from Ionic class
 I used Ionic's storage module. which uses WebSQL by default.
 I could have configured for localstorage but ran out of time.

+## Found two non feature related bugs
+When I ran the code later after the challenge I notieced two small bugs that were not feature related.
+One letter that caused an error and a configuration item that caused an error.